Quick Facts

 After Sajak was discharged in 1970, he struggled to find a regular gig.
 He eventually joined NBC’s Nashville affiliate, WSM, where he worked as a disc jockey on its radio station and a staff announcer on its television channel.
 He often filled in as a substitute for regular newscasters, and so, when the weekend weatherman left the station, Sajak was an obvious choice to take his place.
 By then he had dropped the d from his stage name, since the Anglicized pronunciation of Sajdak did not include any d sound and had frequently caused people to stumble when reading his name aloud.

-Sajak’s sense of humour caught the attention of Los Angeles’ NBC affiliate, KNBC, which in 1977 brought in Sajak as one of its weathermen.
+Sajak’s sense of humor caught the attention of Los Angeles’ NBC affiliate, KNBC, which in 1977 brought in Sajak as one of its weathermen.
 With Sajak presenting the weather report for the West Coast’s epicentre of television entertainment, his talent was noticed by industry heavyweights (including Paar, who sent him a letter of praise).

 Host of Wheel of Fortune